eleurent/interval-prediction/README.md

 ![](assets/interval_direct.gif)

 When using interval arithmetic to design a simple predictor, the predictor dynamics are unstable.
-The uncertainty quickly builds up until the trajectory interval covers the entire road, even through the original system dynamics are stable.
+The uncertainty quickly builds up until the trajectory interval covers the entire road, even though the original system dynamics are stable.
 This seriously hinders decision-making.

 ### Novel Interval Predictor